MinnPost/arcads-dfp-acm-provider/readme.txt

 The plugin's settings URL is `https://<your site>/wp-admin/options-general.php?page=arcads-dfp-acm-provider`.
 Ad codes appear in the Ad Code Manager's interface at `https://<your site>/wp-admin/tools.php?page=ad-code-manager`.

 == Changelog ==

+* 0.0.6 (2021-03-11)
+    * When editing posts that have ads, make sure they preserve the spacing that should be around them instead of running into the paragraphs before or after the ads.
+    * Upgrade the Arcads library to version 3.0.0.

 * 0.0.5 (2020-07-10)
     * Override setting for before/after border for embed ads only.